List of Israeli football champions

 The association football champions of Israel are the winners of the highest league in Israeli football, which is currently the Israeli Premier League.
 The league is contested on a round robin basis and the championship awarded to the team that is top of the league at the end of the season.
-Having won the 2020–21 competition, Maccabi Haifa are the current champions.
+Having won the 2023–24 competition, Maccabi Tel Aviv are the current champions.

-Following the creation of the Eretz Israel Football Association in August 1928, the first nationwide football championship in Mandatory Palestine, the Palestine League, began in November 1931.
-The Palestine League's last edition was played during the 1946–47 season, and since then the national championship has been played under four names: the Israeli League, from 1949 to 1950; Liga Alef, between 1951 and 1955; Liga Leumit, from 1955 to 1999; and finally, since 1999, the Israeli Premier League.
+Following the creation of the Eretz Israel Football Association in August 1928, the first nationwide football championship in Mandatory Palestine, the Palestine League, began in October 1930, although this competition was abandoned.
+The Palestine League's last edition was played during the 1947–48 season, and was abandoned as well due to the Independence War.
+The league resumed in May 1949 and since then the national championship has been played under three names: Liga Alef, between 1949 and 1955; Liga Leumit, from 1955 to 1999; and finally, since 1999, the Israeli Premier League.